webvijayi/CookFast/SECURITY.md

 1. **Use GitHub's Private Vulnerability Reporting**: Go to the "Security" tab on our GitHub repository and click on "Report a vulnerability"

-2. **Alternatively, contact maintainers directly**: If needed, you can email us at [INSERT EMAIL ADDRESS HERE] with the subject line "CookFast Security Vulnerability"
+2. **Alternatively, contact maintainers directly**: If needed, you can email us at Care[at]webvijayi.com and me[at]lokeshmotwani.com with the subject line "CookFast Security Vulnerability"

 ### What to Include in Your Report